pebble-dev/developer.rebble.io/source/tutorials/js-watchface-tutorial/part2.md

 We hope you enjoyed this tutorial and that it inspires you to make something awesome!

-Why not let us know what you've created on Fediverse [@rebble](https://mastodon.social/@rebble), or join our epic developer community on [Discord]({{ site.links.discord_invite }}).
+Why not let us know what you've created on the Fediverse [@rebble](https://mastodon.social/@rebble), or join our epic developer community on [Discord]({{ site.links.discord_invite }}).